 Whenever you open your freezer, outside air enters the freezer and allows heat and moisture in.
 This moisture becomes frost inside your appliance, which builds up over time.
 If your freezer doesn’t have an auto defrost option, this frost can become ice that covers interior air vents and temperature sensors.
 This can cause your freezer to work overtime, wasting energy and exacerbating ice buildup.
 Even if your freezer has an auto defrost feature, you may want to defrost it if you’re moving or upgrading your appliance.

-If you need to give your freezer a thorough defrost but don’t know how, don’t worry – our guide will show you how to defrost a freezer using simple techniques and items you probably have at home.
+If you need to thoroughly defrost your freezer, but aren't sure how, don't worry – our how to defrost a freezer guide will help you get started using simple techniques and items you probably have at home.

 How often should I defrost my freezer?